Weather of 2010: August 6–11

-August 6–11: Americas

-On August 11, the U.S. Federal Emergency Management Agency (FEMA) issued a warning that about 1/3 of America's 80,000 dams and levees had a "high" or "significant" hazard to life and property if a catastrophic structural failure occurred.

-August 6–11: Asia

-August 7 in China had 700 people known to have been killed and more than 1,000 people still missing and presumed dead as landslides demolished hundreds of buildings, including several seven stories high buildings in the remote Zhouqu county of Gansu province after several days of heavy rain in the county.
+On August 7 in China, 700 people were killed and more than 1,000 people were missing and presumed dead as landslides demolished hundreds of buildings in the remote Zhouqu County of Gansu province after several days of heavy rain.
 The major landslides were triggered by torrential rains and covered an area of 5 km by 500 m.
-45,000 people in Zhouqu county were evacuated as 7,000 soldiers, fire-fighters and medical staff deployed to tackle the disaster.
-The worst floods for a decade killed over 2,100 and millions more were displaced nationwide.
+45,000 people in Zhouqu county were evacuated as 7,000 soldiers, fire-fighters and medical staff were deployed to tackle the disaster.
+The rains were the worst floods for a decade, killing over 2,100 people and displacing millions more.
+The rain stopped on August 10 as the army and firefighters continued to look for survivors.

-A report compiled by Lanzhou University in 2006 had warned that the felling of the forests around Zhouqu for coal mining and agriculture would cause heavy soil erosion and destabilize hillsides.
-The construction of a major highway and more than 40 hydroelectric dam and recovery systems in the steep valleys acted to further destabilize the local geology, according to leading Chinese geologist Fan Xiao.

-The rain stopped on August 10 and the situation became less chaotic as the army and fire-fighters continued to look for survivors.

 August 10 saw China's state-run Xinhua news agency report that the authorities sent nearly 3,000 soldiers and about 100 medical experts to help in search and rescue effort in the Gannan and Tibetan Autonomous Prefectures in Gansu province after record floods hit the province.
 Reports said Zhouqu county had at least 337 dead as rescuers searched for up to 1,148 others who were still missing.
 Landslides up to five stories deep buried three villages, destroyed roads and bridges, disrupted mobile telecommunications equipment, and cut phone lines, water, and electricity supplies in parts of the region.

 The Chinese government sent experts by helicopter to survey the flooding in devastated villages, and examine how to blast open the remaining flood-induced blockages at the end of the valley, according to Chinese state television.
 In total, about 875,000 homes were destroyed, 9,610,000 million people were evacuated, 22,000,000 acre of crops were destroyed, and tens of billions of dollars in damage were caused by the floods in 28 provinces and regions.

 The storms in north-east Jilin province also killed several people and left more than 100 people missing; heavy snowfall was reported in the Himalayas.

-August 6–11: Europe

-August 8 had heavy rainfalls in southwest Kosovo, killing an elderly man, who fell into a swollen river on the Albania/Kosovo border.
+August 8 had heavy rainfalls in southwest Kosovo.